-Organize your team’s work schedule to better manage your project’s workflow with a simple work schedule template.
-You can note the days your team is work on the project or a particular task, as well as collect their pay rate and hours spent completing those tasks.
-A work schedule template is a crucial arm in handling the resources, so you can control your project as it progresses to a successful completion.
+A work schedule template is a crucial arm in handling your employee resources, so you can control your project as it progresses to a successful completion.
+Organize your team’s work schedule to better manage your project’s workflow with this simple weekly work schedule template.
+You can note the days your team is working on a project or a particular task, as well as collect their pay rate and hours spent completing those tasks.

-A work schedule is a list of employees and their location, working times, responsibilities, etc., over a specific time period, such as a week or month.
+A work schedule is a list of employees and their location, working times, & responsibilities, over a specific time period, such as a week or month.

 There’s the schedule of 9 am to 5 pm.
 This is the traditional model, running Monday through Friday, but there are some jobs that run slightly differently.
 “Mondays” might in fact begin on Wednesday, and then Sunday is the new Friday.
 This is dependent on the type of job.

 Then there’s the shift work schedule, when a company divides the day into shifts, usually because work is 24/7.
 Teams are then assigned to set periods of time, usually in eight-hour intervals.
 These shifts can be fixed or they can vary day to day or week to week, known as the rotating schedule.

 A flexible works schedule is when your team member is allowed to vary their arrival and departure, often even choosing the days they want to work, as long as they get their tasks done within the allotted deadline.

 Finally, there’s part-time and full-time schedules.
 Full-time is 40 hours a week, though this isn’t a legal definition.
 The standard for part-time is any time less than 40 hours a week.
 Again, neither of these definitions are written in stone and vary from organization to organization.
 Usually, full-time employees get benefits, but are not eligible for overtime when they work beyond 40 hours in a week.

 Regardless of what you do, a work schedule is a crucial element in making sure that you’re productive and being efficient.